spikeekips/mitum-doc/readthedocs/docs/build.rst

 Requirement
 ============================================================

-* POSIX-compliatnt env
+* POSIX-compliatnt environment
 * Install latest golang

 .. note::

    We have tested in Linux(amd64 and arm64) and the latest Darwin machine.
-If you are in other platform, you can easily build and run it.
+If you are in other platform, you can easily find the way to build.

 Get source from github